-In many systems, an important life-history strategy of juvenile salmonids is to take up residence in tidally functioning estuaries.
-While this is a common life-history strategy among Chinook salmon on the Pacific Coast, fry often appear most abundant 2 to 3 months earlier in the Delta than in other Pacific Coast estuaries, perhaps in response to the warmer temperatures in the Delta (Healey 1980, Kjelson et al. 1982).
-Juvenile Chinook salmon less than 70-mm FL are abundant in the Delta from February to April (MacFarlane and Norton 2002).
-Work in other West Coast estuaries indicates estuarine rearing by fry is important for Chinook salmon development (Levy and Northcote 1981).
+In many systems, an important life history strategy of juvenile salmonids is to leave freshwater soon after emergence and take up residence in tidally functioning estuaries.
+While this is a common life history strategy among salmon on the Pacific Coast, fry often appear most abundant 2 to 3 months earlier in the Delta than in other Pacific Coast estuaries, perhaps in response to the warmer temperatures in the Delta (Healey 1980, Kjelson et al. 1982).
+Juvenile salmon less than 70 mm fork length (FL) are abundant in the Delta from February to April (MacFarlane and Norton 2002).
+Work in other West Coast estuaries indicates estuarine rearing by fry is an important and critical life stage of salmon development (Levy and Northcote 1981).
 Fyke trapping and trawling studies conducted by the U.S. Fish and Wildlife Service (USFWS) in the Sacramento River and in the Delta suggest small juvenile Chinook salmon use the shoreline and larger juveniles typically use the center of the channel (USFWS 1994a).
-Other studies along the Pacific Coast also indicate a preference for nearshore areas by less mature juvenile Chinook salmon (Dauble et al. 1989, Healey 1991).
+Other studies along the Pacific Coast also indicate a preference for nearshore areas by less mature juvenile salmon (Dauble et al. 1989, Healey 1991).
 The diet of fry and juvenile Chinook salmon in the San Francisco Estuary consists of dipterans, cladocerans, copepods, and amphipods (Kjelson et al. 1982).
-Thus, the nearshore habitats in the Delta and San Francisco Bay are probably valuable to juvenile Chinook salmon for rearing, whereas the main deepwater channels are used for migration.
+Thus, the nearshore habitats in the Delta and San Francisco Bay are probably valuable to juvenile salmon for rearing purposes, whereas the main deepwater channels are used for migratory purposes.

-Numerous spring-run Chinook salmon fry from the San Joaquin River entered the estuary before and shortly after Friant Dam was constructed.
-Before construction of Friant Dam, seasonal downstream migrations of juvenile Chinook salmon occurred following heavy outflow events (Hallock and Van Woert 1959).
+Numerous spring-run Chinook fry from the San Joaquin River entered the estuary before and shortly after Friant Dam was constructed.
+Prior to construction of Friant Dam, seasonal downstream migrations of juvenile Chinook salmon occurred following heavy outflow events (Hallock and Van Woert 1959).
 Peak migration at Mendota was between late January and June, peaking in February 1944.
 Additional sampling at Mossdale also found the greatest numbers emigrating during January and February (Hallock and Van Woert 1959).
 Juveniles captured at Mendota before 1949 were "for all practical purposes the progeny of spring-run Chinook salmon adults only, since very few fall-run fish spawned in the upper San Joaquin" (Hallock and Van Woert 1959).
-Based on this information, it is highly likely that fry-sized spring-run Chinook salmon from the San Joaquin River Basin historically reared in the lower San Joaquin River, Delta, and San Francisco Bay.
+Based on this information, it is highly likely that fry-sized spring-run Chinook salmon from the San Joaquin River basin historically used the lower San Joaquin River, Delta, and San Francisco Bay for rearing purposes.